-For SEND support, please contact our SENCO, Miss Cleaver.
+For SEND support, please contact our SENCO, Maria OBrien mo@westashton.wilts.sch.uk

-Teaching Assistants and SENCO will support all EHCP/most vulnerable (SEN support) remotely and check in with phones calls to support both students and parents.
-Work will be differentiated if necessary for lower ability students so it is achievable.
-If a student needs to have work adapted and cannot access it, please contact Miss Cleaver.
+Teaching Assistants will support all EHCP/most vulnerable (SEN support) remotely and check in with phones calls to support both students and parents.
+Work will be differentiated if necessary for lower ability students as necessary so it is achievable.
+If a student needs to have work adapted and cannot access it, please contact Maria OBrien